-Losing hair or alopecia, mostly occurs on the head, but it can also occur on other body parts.
+Hair loss or 'Alopecia', mostly occurs on the head, but it can also occur on other body parts.
 There is no specific age that it happens and can affect 30% to 40% of the population.
 It can be difficult at times to identify the cause of hair loss, but reasons can range from genetics, ageing, disease, stress and poor diet and exercise.
 Many women have complained of losing a lot of hair after childbirth as well.

-1. Hormones and Genetics – Androgenic alopecia Occurs mostly in men and causes balding of the crown and temple area.
-For women, the balding occurs first in the temple area and the cown and can move down the sides of the head.
+1. Hormones and Genetics – Androgenic Alopecia.
+Occurs mostly in men and causes balding of the crown and temple area.
+For women, the balding occurs first in the temple area and the crown, and can move down the sides of the head.
 Generally the back of the head still remains quite dense with hair.
 This type of balding usually only occurs in women after menopause.

-2. Physical and Emotional Stress – Toxic Alopecia This type of hair loss can sometimes only occur 2 – 3 months after the stress that ignited the hair loss reaction.
-The types of things that cause this type of Alopecia are scalp infections, illness, sudden weight loss, child birth and preganancy.
+2. Physical and Emotional Stress – Toxic Alopecia.
+This type of hair loss can sometimes only occur 2 – 3 months after the stress that ignited the hair loss reaction.
+The possible causes of Toxic Alopecia are: scalp infections, illness, sudden weight loss, child birth and pregnancy.
 Diabetes and thyroid issues also play a role here, as well as medications, such as chemotherapy, heart disease drugs and radiation.

-3. Skin Disorders – Areata Alopecia This is a skin disorder, that causes hair in the affected areas to fall out.
-It can happen in the scalp or beard and is common amoung young people.
+3. Skin Disorders – Areata Alopecia.
+This is a skin disorder, that causes hair in the affected areas to fall out.
+It can happen in the scalp or beard and is common among young people.
 Luckily the hair usually grows back once the skin condition has been treated.